-Candidate Biden says Trump's foreign policies have damaged America's standing
+Candidate Biden says Trump's foreign policies have harmed America's standing

 Ahead of Biden’s speech, the Republican National Committee and a pro-Trump Super PAC released lengthy critiques of Biden’s judgment on foreign affairs, pointing out that, among other things, Biden advised Obama to not go forward with the 2012 raid that killed Osama bin Laden.

-Biden’s record has not yet been a front-burner issue among his rivals for the Democratic nomination, but his vote in favor of the invasion of Iraq while in the Senate has been denounced by U.S. Senator Bernie Sanders of Vermont and others.
+Biden’s national security record has not yet been a front-burner issue among his rivals for the Democratic nomination, but his vote in favor of the invasion of Iraq while in the Senate has been denounced by U.S. Senator Bernie Sanders of Vermont and others.

 At a campaign rally in Pennsylvania in May, Trump defended his “America First” policies, telling his supporters that Biden “said that he’s running to quote ‘save the world’ ...
-Well, he wants to save every country but ours.”
+Well, he was: He was going to save every country but ours.”

-Reporting by James Oliphant in Washington; Editing by Colleen Jenkins, Grant McCool and Jonathan Oatis
+Reporting by James Oliphant in Washington and Joseph Ax in New York; Editing by Colleen Jenkins, Grant McCool and Jonathan Oatis